DC 9205Mental Disorders38 CFR § 4.130Last verified: APR 8, 2026

 Unspecified schizophrenia spectrum disorder — VA Rating Criteria (38 CFR DC 9205)

-The VA rates Unspecified schizophrenia spectrum disorder under 38 CFR 38 CFR § 4.130, Diagnostic Code 9205, from 0% to 100% based on the frequency and functional severity of symptoms.
+The VA rates Unspecified schizophrenia spectrum disorder under 38 CFR § 4.130, Diagnostic Code 9205, from 0% to 100% based on the frequency and functional severity of symptoms.
 The maximum 100% rating requires Total occupational and social impairment due to gross impairment in thought processes, persistent danger to self or others, persistent delusions or hallucinations, inability to perform activities of d….
 Related conditions in the Mental Disorders body system share this rating framework.

 What are the VA rating criteria for Unspecified schizophrenia spectrum disorder?